Jeffrey Epstein's New York jail was short-staffed: reports | DW | 12.08.2019

-Guards on Jeffrey Epstein's unit were working extreme overtime when the sex offender died, media report.
-Speculation abounds after the death of a billionaire with high-placed friends and a history of exploiting children.
+Guards on Jeffrey Epstein's unit were working extreme overtime when the accused sex trafficker died, media have reported.
+US lawmakers are pushing for answers in the death of the financier with high-placed friends.

 As authorities were conducting Jeffrey Epstein's autopsy in New York City, The Associated Press reported that just two guards — one working a fifth day of overtime and another working mandatory overtime — were on duty at the Metropolitan Correctional Center on the morning of the US financier's apparent suicide.
 And The New York Times has reported thatjail staff failed to follow protocols leading up to the death of the convicted sex offender.